 Today most of Hamstead's 275 residents are relatively recent incomers, and very few of them work on the land.
 There are however descendants of some of the former Craven tenant families living, if not in this village then close by.

-2019 has seen some major setbacks to village life: The White Hart Inn, which served the village for centuries has had a chequered history of opening and closing over the last decade.
+The last two years have seen some major setbacks to village life: The White Hart Inn, which served the village for centuries has had a chequered history of opening and closing over the last decade.
 It became apparent that, whilst there was a loud clamour for it to remain open, villagers were less enthusiastic about actually using it regularly.

 The Organic Research Centre, which owned and ran Elm Farm from 1980, has sold up and moved away.
 The farm's 230 acres were divided up and sold off in various lots.
+The listed barn is no longer available for hire or village functions.

 Nonetheless, there is a strong sense of community, enhanced during the Covid period by establishment of a community WhatsApp group, a pop-up shop and numerous voluntary initiatives led by village people.
+The monthly community market has resumed, and other village events are restarting.